selcouthlyBlue/tfndlstm/README.md

 # Other Dimensions

 There is 1D LSTM code in `lstm1d.py`.
 This code implements 1D LSTM versions suitable as a basis for higher dimensional LSTMs.
-It is intended for constant batch size and uses a different layout.
 Although the code is perfectly fine for 1D use, you may find other 1D LSTM implementations to be more convenient if you are interested in sequence problems.